-The Wamei or the Konyagi are natives of Guinea who migrated into Senegal and The Gambia to work in the bamboo belt, settling mainly along the major roads from Tamba to Dakar, and from Velingara to Kolda.
+The Wamei or the Konyagi people originated in Guinea.
+They migrated to Senegal and The Gambia to work in the bamboo belt, settling mainly along the major roads from Tamba to Dakar, and from Velingara to Kolda.
+Most live in Senegal but some are located in Guinea.

-Education is considered a good thing as it leads to good jobs.
-The Konyagis are more apt to finish high school then the other neighboring ethnic groups.
-They are very open and are quick to learn, those who are involved in the Catholic Church have a greater appreciation for the need of literacy.
-They desire to learn French so that they can communicate with their relatives that are far away.
+They value education because it leads to good jobs.
+The Wamei people are more apt to finish high school than neighboring ethnic groups.
+Those involved in the Catholic Church have a greater appreciation for the need of literacy.
+They desire to learn French, the trade language in Guinea.

 |People Name General||Wamei, Konyagi|